-VOTE BY INTERNET - www.proxyvote.com Use the Internet to transmit your voting instructions and for electronic delivery of information up until 11:59 P.M.
-Eastern Daylight Time on June 13, 2007.
+VOTE BY INTERNET - www.proxyvote.com

+Use the Internet to transmit your voting instructions and for electronic delivery of information up until 11:59 P.M.
+Eastern Daylight Time on June 17, 2008.
 Have your proxy card in hand when you access the web site and follow the instructions to obtain your records and to create an electronic voting instruction form.

-ELECTRONIC DELIVERY OF FUTURE SHAREHOLDER COMMUNICATIONS If you would like to reduce the costs incurred by Mannatech, Incorporated in mailing proxy materials, you can consent to receiving all future proxy statements, proxy cards and annual reports electronically via e-mail or the Internet.
+ELECTRONIC DELIVERY OF FUTURE SHAREHOLDER COMMUNICATIONS

+If you would like to reduce the costs incurred by Mannatech, Incorporated in mailing proxy materials, you can consent to receiving all future proxy statements, proxy cards and annual reports electronically via e-mail or the Internet.
 To sign up for electronic delivery, please follow the instructions above to vote using the Internet and, when prompted, indicate that you agree to receive or access shareholder communications electronically in future years.

-VOTE BY PHONE - 1-800-690-6903 Use any touch-tone telephone to transmit your voting instructions up until 11:59 PM.
-Eastern Daylight Time on June 13, 2007.
+VOTE BY PHONE - 1-800-690-6903

+Use any touch-tone telephone to transmit your voting instructions up until 11:59 P.M.
+Eastern Daylight Time on June 17, 2008.
 Have your proxy card in hand when you call and then follow the instructions.

-VOTE BY MAIL.
+VOTE BY MAIL

 Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Mannatech, Incorporated, c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.

-TO VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS: MAN TC1KEEP THIS POR TION FO R YOUR RECORDS THIS PROXY CARD IS VALI D ONLY W HEN SIG NED AND DATED.
-DETACH AND RE TURN T HIS PORT TION ONLY MANNATECH, INCORPORATED THE BOARD OF DIRECTORS RECOMMEND A VOTE "FOR" ITEMS 1, 2 AND 3.
-For Withhold For All To withhold authority to vote for anv indivi dual .
-Vote On Directors All All Except nominee(s), mark "For All Except number(s) of the nominee(s) on th and write e the Election of Class II Directors Nominees: 01) Samuel L. Caster 02) J. Stanley Fredrick 03) Patricia A. Weir 0 0 0 Vote On Proposals For Against Abstain 2.
-Proposal to ratify the appointment of Grant Thornton LLP as its Indepen dent Reg istered P ublic Accounting Firm.
-0 0 0 3.
-Proposal to approve the 2007 Stock Incentive Plan.
-0 0 0 The shares represented by this proxy when properly executed will be vote is made, this proxy will be voted FOR items 1, 2 and 3.
-If any other ma named in this proxy will vote in their discretion. d in the m tters prope anner dire rly come ected here before the in by the undersigned Stockhol meeting, or if cumulative voting ider(s).
-3 is requ If no dir ired, the rection person MATERIALS ELECTION As of July 1, 2007, SEC rules permit companies to send you a notice that proxy information is available on the Internet, instead of mailing you a complete set of materials.
-Check the box to the right if you want to receive a complete set of future proxy materials by mail, at no cost to you.
-If you do not take action you may receive only a Notice.
-Signature [PLEASE SIGN WITHIN BOX] Date Sig nature (Joi nt Owners) Date
+OTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS: MANTC1 KEEP THIS P KEEP THIS PORTION FOR YOUR RECORDS THIS PROXY CARD 1 IS VALID ON NLY WHEN S DETACH AND I RETURI N THIS PO ORTION ONLY MANNATECH, INCORPORATED THE BOARD OF DIRECTORS RECOMMEND A VOTE "FOR" ITEMS 1, 2 AND 3.
+For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below. - $\overline{}$ Vote on Directors Election of Class III Directors Nominees: 01) TERRY L. PERSINGER 02) ALAN D. KENNEDY 03) ROBERT C. BLATTBERG, PH.D.
+04) ROBERT A. TOTH For Against Abstain Vote on Proposals FUI Agamst Austain 2.
+Proposal to ratify the appointment of BDO Seidman LLP as its I Independ lent Registere d Public Accou unting Firm.
+3. Proposal to approve the 2008 Stock Incentive Plan.
+The shares represented by this proxy when properly executed will be vote proxy will be voted FOR items 1, 2 and 3.
+If any other matters properly vote in their discretion. ed in the manner direct ted herein by ti ne undersigned Stockholder(s).
+If no direction is made, alative voting is required, the person named in this proxy his will Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date